TheNewEconomy/TNE-Bukkit/Upcoming.md

-- Alpha 5.1 "Extensibility"
+- Alpha 5.1 "Extensibility" - January 16th
   - Bug fixes for Alpha 5.0 and prior releases
   - TNE API Improvements
     - Reformed API allows for greater access to TNE without the restrictions of vault
-    - Additions of events for every TNE feature allows plugin developers to control TNE, almost as much as server owners
   - Documentation Improvements
     - Improved plugin documentation
     - API documentation

-- Version Unknown
   - SQL Improvements
     - Ability to allow caching for SQL-based formats
+- Alpha 6.0 "Final Stages"
+  - Shop sign support
+  - Rework shops to be more user-friendly.
+I want a shop system that isn't all command based such as the one we have now.
+More or less a more chest "friendly" version.
+  - Lotteries
+  - Player Trading(depending on whether it is a wanted feature)
+  - PHP class for converting TNE data to PHP class objects
+- Alpha 6.1 "Stability"
+  - Major stability improvements
+  - Bug fixes galore
+  - Final polishing

+- Version Unknown
   - Administration command additions
     - Ability to modify configurations in-game